 Gene Therapy

-Gene therapy is a medical intervention that modifies a patient’s cell genes in order to treat or cure genetic problems.
-Because synthetic biology offers methods and instruments for accurate gene editing, it is essential to gene therapy.
-Researchers can repair genetic defects or add therapeutic genes to patients’ cells using tools like CRISPR-Cas9.
-This method may be used to treat a variety of genetic illnesses, such as hereditary conditions and certain forms of cancer.
+Gene therapy is a technique in which a patient’s cell genes are altered to treat or cure genetic problems.
+Because synthetic biology provides tools and methods for precise gene editing, it is fundamental to gene therapy.
+Using tools such as CRISPR-Cas9, researchers can fix genetic defects or introduce therapeutic genes into patients’ cells.
+This approach can be applied to a range of genetic disorders, including inherited diseases and some types of cancer.

 Agriculture